intrepidbird/intrepidbird.github.io/README.md

 > [!IMPORTANT]
 > Disclaimer: Some images are from AoPS and various other sources.
 Opinions and words are my own.

-Images and content posted in blogs may not be redistributed or reused.
+All content posted in blogs may not be redistributed or reused without permission from IntrepidBird.

 ----------------------------------------------